Asynchronous Decentralized SGD with Quantized and Local Updates: Detailed Analytical Comparison

-In \cite{assran2018stochastic}, all nodes perform gradient steps at each iteration, but averaging steps can be delayed by $\tau$ iterations.
-Unfortunately, in this case the mixing time depends on the dimension - $d$ (more precisely, it contains a $\sqrt{d}$ factor!), on the delay bound $\tau$, and on $\Delta$, defined as the number of iterations over which the interaction graph is well connected.
-Additionally, the analysis is not suitable for random interactions.
-On the other hand, \cite{lian2017asynchronous} consider random interaction matrices and do not require the agents to perform the same number of gradient steps.
-Unlike our model, in their case more than two nodes can interact during the averaging step.
+In \cite{assran2018stochastic}, all nodes perform gradient steps at each iteration, in \emph{synchronous} rounds, but averaging steps can be delayed by $\tau$ iterations.
+Unfortunately, the mixing time of their algorithm depends on the dimension $d$ (more precisely, it contains a $\sqrt{d}$ factor).
+Moreover, it depends on the delay bound $\tau$, and on $\Delta$, defined as the number of iterations over which the interaction graph is well connected.
+Additionally, their analysis will not extend to the random interaction patterns required by the asynchronous gossip models.
+Practically, their analysis works for deterministic global interactions, but where nodes may see inconsistent versions of eachothers' models.
+As noted in~\citep{assran2018stochastic} and also in our Related Work section, enforcing the $\tau$ bound inherently implies that the algorithm may have to block in case a slow node may cause this bound to be violated.

-To circumvent the global synchronization issue, \cite{lian2017asynchronous} allow agents to have outdated views during the averaging step.
-Yet, we would like to emphasize that they require blocking during the averaging steps, while we allow some amount of non-blocking property.
-By some amount we means that algorithm needs blocking only in the case when some node takes more than two consecutive iterations to complete it's local gradient steps.
-This means that for each node $i$ to complete $H_i$ local steps should not more take more then $O(n)$ global steps (since each node interacts with probability $2/n$ at each step), this assumption also holds for \cite{lian2017asynchronous}.

-In summary, our algorithm reduces the synchronization required by averaging steps, by considering pairwise interactions and by introducing local steps and providing non-blocking version of the algorithm as well (in SGP and AD-PSGD, agents perform one local step and one averaging step per iteration).
-We would like to point out that we also allow a random number of local steps between interactions in the case when we have second moment bound on the stochastic gradient, which reduces synchronization costs even further.
-Finally, our algorithm requires $T \ge O(n^4)$ number of iterations to achieve the convergence rate of $O(1/\sqrt{Tn})$ in the case of blocking algorithm and $T = \Omega(n^6)$ in general.
-(By contrast, \cite{lian2017asynchronous} requires $T=\Omega(n^6)$.)